 First, it does a much better job at increasing your brain’s fatigue levels than television or films.
 Why?
 Because it’s impossible to read and do something else at the same time.

-Secondly, reading is practically synonymous with quietness.
+Secondly, reading is synonymous with stillness.
 Ever tried talking and reading at the same time?
 As such, diving into a book is the ideal way to stop talking.
 In that same vein, you’ll stop registering any other noises in the background.

 Reading will instill tranquility in your mind and simplify the act of shutting down your thoughts – securing uninterrupted restfulness.

 9. Put your electronic devices away and fade to black

 Once you finish your nightly reading session, store your phone in a place where you can’t reach it.
 That way, it will become easier to resist the almighty snooze button.

 Remember, the best evening habits should empty your mind for a good night’s rest.

 Light usually signifies the opposite of an empty mind.
-By leaving your furniture, clothes, and doors visible through lighting, you’ll be reminded of daily activities, not nocturnal calmness.
+By leaving your furniture, clothes, and doors visible through lighting, they will remind you of daily activities, not nocturnal calmness.

 10. Take a step back and clear your mind